Skip to main content

-Next week the BDD community will gather together for CukenFest Remote, June 3rd-4th.
+Next week the BDD community will gather remotely for Cukenfest.
 This intimate event will inform you about the latest developments and thinking in high-performing BDD teams as well as being a space for you to share your own experiences with like-minded people.

-In the build-up to the conference, we spoke to Abby about what people can expect from her keynote, her thoughts on the demands on effective testing and agile ceremonies in remote teams.
+In the build-up to the conference, we spoke to Abby Bangser about what people can expect from her opening keynote, her thoughts on the demands on effective testing and agile ceremonies in remote teams.

 What can attendees expect to learn from your talk?